 Misinterpreting Black Magic Circle Spirit

-There is also an unfounded belief among certain individuals that bizarre magic must be ghoulish, ghostly, or ghastly.
-Not actually, that's real.
+There is an unfounded belief among certain individuals that bizarre magic must be ghoulish, ghostly, or ghastly.
+Not that’s real.
 Funny, comical, and downright slapstick can be bizarre magic.
-Emotionally touching and philosophically provoking, it can also be.
-A key aspect is that, on a deeper emotional level than ordinary magic, it must affect the viewer.
-That's done with a theatrical focus.
-It is often done by simulating or re-enacting occult, pagan or shamanic magic, but, unlike Gospel Magic, it is not meant to encourage religion but to promote entertainment.
+Emotionally touching and philosophically provoking, it can be.
+On a deeper emotional level than ordinary magic, it must affect the spectator.
+That’s done with a theatrical focus.
+It is done by simulating or re-enacting occult, pagan, or shamanic magic, but, unlike Gospel Magic, it is not meant to encourage religion but to promote entertainment.

 Another technique used in performance is the incorporation of story-telling.